Your basket is currently empty!

 Finding effective ways to manage stress through relaxation techniques like meditation, yoga, spending time in nature, or pursuing hobbies can help protect your brain from damage caused by prolonged exposure to stress hormones.

-Besides brain exercises and stress reduction strategies, other vital lifestyle changes include regular physical exercise, adequate and quantity, and healthy diet choices rich in antioxidants and anti-inflammatory foods like fruits, vegetables, whole grains and Omega-3 fatty acids from fish sources.
+Besides brain exercises and stress reduction strategies, other vital lifestyle changes include regular physical exercise, adequate sleep quality and quantity, and healthy diet choices rich in antioxidants and anti-inflammatory foods like fruits, vegetables, whole grains and Omega-3 fatty acids from fish sources.

 These modifications promote overall wellbeing and play an essential role in supporting proper neuronal functioning within the brain.